Maternal and Child Health

 Helps City of Milwaukee residents determine their options for free or low-cost health insurance, Foodshare, Childcare and coordinates referrals into other community resources as needed.

-Program provides training, education, and informs practice on six focus areas — Safe Sleep, Breastfeeding, Developmental Screening, Healthy Equity, Perinatal Depression and Adolescent Suicide.
-Program targets relevant entities to build their awareness and practice in these areas.
-This is including but not limited to providing community groups, outreach/educational events, collaborating with health care providers, child cares, schools, and community organizations that impact children and families in Milwaukee.
+Program provides training, education, and informs practice on six focus areas — Breastfeeding, Developmental Screening, Healthy Equity, Perinatal Depression, and Adolescent Suicide.
+The program targets relevant entities to build their awareness and practice in these areas.
+This includes but is not limited to providing community groups, outreach/educational events, and collaborating with health care providers, child cares, schools, and community organizations that impact children and families in Milwaukee.

 Program provides Safe Sleep Educational Classes to pregnant mothers 34 weeks and beyond or who have children under six months of age to qualify for receipt of a Pack N’ Play upon completion of the class.
 Hours of operation available on the Clinic website.